Urgent Guidance Regarding Stanford Research Activities

 News | Training & Events Calendar | Featured Resources

-The Stanford School of Medicine has received a five-year, $53 million grant renewal from the Clinical and Translational Science Award Program.
+Ruth O’Hara, PhD, Senior Associate Dean for Research in the School of Medicine, has been named principal investigator for the five-year, $53 million grant renewal for the Clinical and Translational Science Award (CTSA) Program.
 The CTSA Program is overseen by the National Center for Advancing Translational Sciences at the National Institutes of Health.

 - To help researchers prepare for audits and improve research procedures, Stanford’s Clinical Research Quality (CRQ) office currently offers a free service, a mock FDA audit, upon request.
 For more information on CRQ’s audit services, contact Megan Saeedi at email@example.com.